-City of Raleigh 2019 Consumer Confidence Report System ID: 03-92-010
+City of Raleigh 2021 Consumer Confidence Report

+System ID: 03-92-010

-We are pleased to present the 2019 Consumer Confidence Report, which is a summary of last year's drinking water quality.
+We are excited to provide the 2021 Consumer Confidence Report, which is a summary of last year's drinking water quality.
 Included are details about your sources of water, what it contains, and how it compares to standards set by regulatory agencies.
-Our goal is to provide you with a safe and dependable supply of drinking water and we strive to continually improve water treatment and delivery processes.
+Our goal is to provide you with a safe and dependable supply of drinking water and we strive to continually improve our water treatment and delivery processes.
 We are committed to ensuring the high quality of your drinking water and to providing you with this information.
-If you wish to learn more about this report or request a paper copy, please contact Edward Buchan at edward.buchan@raleighnc.gov or (919) 996-3471.
+If you would like to learn more about this report or request a paper copy, please contact Edward Buchan at edward.buchan@raleighnc.gov or (919) 996-3471.